Blog

 Few of the platforms above are designed for last-mile dispatch and driver execution at the operational level.
 They plan the route.
 They manage the freight cost.
 They optimize the carrier network.
 What happens after the plan, the dispatch call, the driver update, the failed delivery notification, the proof of delivery that needs to sync back to SAP before the next morning, is a different problem.

-SuiteFleet fills the execution gap that many of the platforms above leave open: the space between what SAP plans and what happens on the ground.
+SuiteFleet fills the execution gap that many SAP TMS integrations leave open: the space between what SAP plans and what happens on the ground.

 The right addition to your SAP stack depends on where the gap is.